Top Bankruptcy Attorney in New York City | Debt Relief & Fresh Start

 Repayment Plan to Catch Up on Mortgage

 Your Chapter 13 plan will include the amount you’re behind on your mortgage, spread out over the 3- to 5-year plan.
-That means you can catch up gradually while also paying down other debts like credit cards or medical bills.
+That means you can catch up gradually while also paying down other debts, such as credit card or medical bills.

-Example: If you’re $30,000 behind on mortgage payments, Chapter 13 lets you repay that in monthly installments instead of coming up with it all at once.
+Example: If you’re $30,000 behind on mortgage payments, Chapter 13 lets you repay those in monthly installments instead of coming up with them all at once.

 Why You Need a Chapter 13 Foreclosure Attorney